tmatilai/vagrant-proxyconf/README.md

 [gemnasium]: https://gemnasium.com/tmatilai/vagrant-proxyconf
 [codeclimate]: https://codeclimate.com/github/tmatilai/vagrant-proxyconf

 A [Vagrant](http://www.vagrantup.com/) plugin that configures the virtual machine to use specified proxies.
+This is useful for example in case you are behind a corporate proxy, or you have a caching proxy.

 At this state we support: